rohan843/cybersecurity-notes/README.md

 > The [OWASP Top 10](https://owasp.org/www-project-top-ten/) list presents the top 10 risks posed to web applications.
 The [NIST Cybersecurity Risks List](https://www.nist.gov/itl/smallbusinesscyber/cybersecurity-basics/cybersecurity-risks) presents various common risks posed to software.

+**As a security analyst, it is important to stay up-to-date on the most recent risks.**

 **Vulnerability**: A weakness that can be exploited by a threat.
 For example, an outdated firewall, software or application, weak passwords, or unprotected confidential data. _People_ (client, external vendor or employee) can also be considered a vulnerability.
 People's actions can significantly affect an organization's internal network.
 Therefore, maintaining security has to be a united effort.
 This requires training people to act in a secure manner.

 > For there to be a risk, _both_ threat _and_ vulnerability must be present.